Richfletch92/BWGM/README.md

   - AI tools streamlined repetitive tasks, enabling focus on high-level development.
   - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
   - Challenges included contextual adjustments to AI-generated outputs, AI not always detecting what is causing the underlying issues and some AI not always being effective as others.
+  - As I stated above, I think AI can be very effective however it's not always the most reliable and can have negative impacts if relied on too heavily.
+I found that manual testing can sometimes be more time effective than asking AI to fix your code.

 ## Testing Summary
 - **Manual Testing:**
+  - **Overview:** Testing was continuously done during developement, AI was used to check through code consistently to spot any typos and missing closing elements.
-  - **Devices and Browsers Tested:** Tested on various devices and browsers.
+  - **Devices and Browsers Tested:** Tested on various devices Android and Apple devices.
 I had friends and family who tested on a variety of mobile devices and computers.
-I also tested using dev tools to resize the screen to ensure my website was responsive
+Browsers used was Chrome, Edge and Safari.
+I also tested using dev tools to resize the screen to ensure my website was responsive.
   - **Features Tested:** CRUD operations, navigation, filtering, review submission, user registration and password resetting.
   - **Results:** All critical features worked as expected, including accessibility checks.

 ## Future Enhancements
 - Enhance the filtering options to include more criteria.